djb0709/INFO-6150-work/work/01-setup-test/README.md

 # Assignment - Testing node and git

-**Due: $SENPAI_DUE_DATE_01**
+**Due: Wed Sep 11, 11:59pm PT**

-EXCEPTION: If you joined the class after the first week, you will need to complete this assignment but the due date is $SENPAI_DUE_DATE_02, same as the second assignment.
+EXCEPTION: If you joined the class after the first week, you will need to complete this assignment but the due date is Wed Sep 18, 11:59pm PT, same as the second assignment.
 I highly encourage you complete this assignment as soon as possible, and as a courtesy to the TA, mention in the PR description that you joined the class late.

 ## Goal